What Does Relative Risk Reduction Mean

 • Selective Reporting: Researchers may selectively report RRR when it appears more impressive than ARR, leading to an overestimation of the treatment's benefit.

 • Framing Effects: The way RRR is framed can influence perceptions of the treatment's effectiveness.
-For example, a 50% RRR may sound more impressive than a 5% ARR, even though they represent the same underlying data.
+Here's one way to look at it: a 50% RRR may sound more impressive than a 5% ARR, even though they represent the same underlying data.

 • Ignoring Baseline Risk: Failing to consider the baseline risk can lead to misinterpretations of the clinical significance of the RRR.